RMWinslow/lists/amazongames.md

 - SNK 40th Anniversary
 - Shaw Fu: A Legend Reborn
 - The Inner World
+    - Bad.
+Point and Click
+    - I like the concept of the world (weird worm people living inside a dirt ball) but the game is glitchy, poorly ported from mobile, and wastes just so much time.
 - Warsaw
 - Dead In Vinland
 - Teachery in Beatdown City